matrix-io/matrix-documentation/docs/matrix-core/getting-started/understanding-core.md

 <summary style="font-size: 1.75rem; font-weight: 300;">Data update port</summary>
 `Port`: `base port` + 3

-This port is used by drivers that send data (Humidity, UV, etc..).
+This `ZeroMQ PUSH port` is used by drivers that send data (Humidity, UV, etc..).
 Each driver uses a different message to report data to programs that subscribe for these updates.

 To demonstrate, the UV driver will be used as an example.
 You can find the file <a href="https://github.com/matrix-io/protocol-buffers/blob/master/matrix_io/malos/v1/sense.proto#L52">here</a>.
 The message follows: